LaunchCodeEducation/java-web-dev-curriculum/content/tools-in-intellij/reading/debugging/index.md

 originalAuthorGitHub: gildedgardenia # to be set by page creator
 reviewer: # to be set by the page reviewer
 reviewerGitHub: # to be set by the page reviewer
-lastEditor: # update any time edits are made after review
+lastEditor: Terri Penn # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
+lastEditorGitHub: tpenn # update any time edits are made after review
-lastMod: # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2023-09-24T09:55:31-05:00 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 {{< youtube 1bCgzjatcr4 >}}